jensnesten/openAI/README.md

 Go to openai.com and signup for you API-key.

-All chatbots are currently set to use the davinci-003 engine
+All chatbots are currently set to use the davinci-003 model

 ```python
 def generate_response(prompt):